browserengineering/book/book/accessibility.md

 reader.
 Normally screen readers read text aloud, often much faster than a normal speaking pace.
-Let's skip that---it'd add all sorts of complexities around audio mixing and playback---and just have the screen reader print the text it's going to say to the screen.
+Let's skip that---it'd add all sorts of complexities around audio mixing and playback---and just have the screen reader print the text it's going to say to the screen.[^playsound]

+[^playsound]: Older editions of this book implemented an actual speech
+    engine using the `playsound` and `gtts` libraries, but it was perhaps too simple to be useful; see Exercise 14-11.

 You can use these libraries to convert text to an audio file, and then play it: